DaemonF/dcdn/README.md

 ## Running the Examples ##
 1. Clone this repo
+2. run `node install`
+3. run `make`
-2. In one terminal `cd web_server` then `python3 -m http.server 8080`
+4. In one terminal `node webserver.js`
-3. In another `cd coordination_server` then `python3 coordination_server.py`
+5. In another `python3 dcdn-coord-serv.py`
-4. Navigate to http://localhost:8080/examples/ in your browser
+6. Navigate to http://localhost:8080/examples/ in your browser